 File a Dog Bite Claim

-Michigan is a “strict liability” state, which means dog owners are held liable regardless of whether they knew the dog was likely to bite.
-This means that the dog owner can’t argue that they aren’t liable because they weren’t aware that their dog was dangerous.
+Michigan is a.
+This means that dog owners are liable regardless of whether they knew the dog was likely to bite.
 You also don’t have to prove that the dog owner was negligent to receive compensation.

 A dog bite lawyer can help you file your claim with the dog owner’s insurance company.